 14. People provided with access to improved sanitation services (millions): Number of people who benefited from improved sanitation facilities that have been constructed through operations supported by the World Bank.
 The indicator includes people newly provided with access to "improved sanitation facilities" and does not include people benefiting from rehabilitation works.
 Improved sanitation facilities include flush or pour-flush to a piped sewer system, septic tank, or pit latrine; ventilated improved pit latrine; pit latrine with slab; and composting toilet.
-It does not include flush or pour-flush to elsewhere (i.e., not to a piped sewer system, septic tank, or pit latrine); pit latrine without slab/open pit; bucket; hanging toilet or hanging latrine; shared facilities of any type; or no facilities, bush, or field.
+It does not include flush or pour-flush to elsewhere (i.e., not to a piped sewer system, septic tank, or pit latrine; shared facilities of any type; or no facilities, bush, or field.
 The definition of "improved sanitation facilities" follows that of the UNICEF-WHO Joint Monitoring Program.